JabbyData/CREDIT-FRAUD-DETECTION/README.md

 #### Local Training

+Since we are dealing with a binary classification problem, I am first trying to build a Logistic Regression model.
+Details are available in [3-Model_Training.ipynb](https://github.com/JabbyData/CREDIT-FRAUD-DETECTION/blob/main/3-Model_Training.ipynb).

-Compared to a basic classifier (one that would always detect a fraud), this first model is much more precise (79% vs 50%) and has approximately the same training precision as the test one (hence not overfitting the data) : it seems to be a good start ! (details available in [3-Model_Training.ipynb](https://github.com/JabbyData/CREDIT-FRAUD-DETECTION/blob/main/3-Model_Training.ipynb))
+Compared to a basic classifier (one that would always detect a fraud), this first model is much more precise (79.5% vs 50%) and has approximately the same training precision as the test one (hence not overfitting the data) : it seems to be a good start !

 #### Cloud Training

-The file [3-Model_Training.ipynb](https://github.com/JabbyData/CREDIT-FRAUD-DETECTION/blob/main/3-SF_Model_Training.ipynb) describes how to reproduces the local training on a Snowflake environment.
+The next step is to scale the local model in a cloud Environment.
+To do so, the file [3-Model_Training.ipynb](https://github.com/JabbyData/CREDIT-FRAUD-DETECTION/blob/main/3-SF_Model_Training.ipynb) describes how to reproduces the local training on a Snowflake environment.
+In particular I am building a Pipeline to orchestrate preprocessing operations to automate as much as possible the training of the model.